 Opioids are one of the reasons why music has such diverse effects on pain, mood, and well-being.
 They can help us understand how to use the health benefits of music and how this practice affects the aging process.

-What is more interesting is that they enjoy the moment of anticipation like before which means that despite the fact that dopamine is still present and active, opioids are the components that truly affect our mind.
+What is more interesting is that they enjoy the moment of anticipation like before which means that even though dopamine is still present and active, opioids are the components that truly affect our mind.

 A sudden flow of opioids can explain the effect of music on our body too.
 Listening to music can increase the level of pain we can withstand.
 In some cases, music was used as a replacement for painkillers like morphine.

-The team of professor Levitin has conducted research and analysis of more than 400 scientific papers in order to find patterns that can confirm the claim that music has an influence on the chemistry inside our brain.
+The team of Professor Levitin has conducted research and analysis of more than 400 scientific papers to find patterns that can confirm the claim that music has an influence on the chemistry inside our brains.

 As previously mentioned, they have separated four domains in which music can be helpful: